Program of the Nano Challenges

 You can decide for yourself in what way you deliver the reflection.
 Creativity is appreciated.
 Consider, for example, a collection of digital post-its, word clouds, or posters.

 Use an interaction scenario to present your concept in the user context to the stakeholders, the other students and employees of the EnschedeLAB.
 Use comprehensive descriptions of the interactions between the user and the solution.
 Clearly explain the motives for use, based on a goal to be achieved and the catalytic role that the solution has in this.
-Contrary to a problem scenario, an interaction scenario does not deal with possible problems and defects of the solution.
+In contrast to a problem scenario, an interaction scenario does not deal with possible problems and defects of the solution.
 Really show what your solution is good for.
 What you can do is highlight the solutions you have found to the problems you have identified.
 Convince us of the effectiveness of your solution by taking us to the application of your solution in the actual user context!

 Here too it is possible to give the personas a role in the scenario.
 It is advisable to use creative methods to clarify the concept.
 After all, a scenario is not limited to a text.
 For example, use sketches, posters, collages, videos, storyboards or other media of your choice!
 A textual scenario can be transformed in this way, for example, in a future newspaper article about your concept.
 You can determine the way in which the scenario is presented.
 However, it is important to maintain the content structure of an interaction scenario.
 Finally, do not forget to give your evaluation and reflection a place in the presentation.